webpack/webpack.js.org/content/api/configuration.md

 }
 ```

 which would allow `import Text from "txt!./myText" or `loader: "txt"` within a [loader object]().
-The only additional option is `moduleTemplates`, detailed below...
+The only additional option is `moduleTemplates` below.

 ---